StarRocks/starrocks/docs/administration/Configuration.md

 - **Unit**: Min
 - **Default**: 5
-- **Description**: The interval at which Routine Load jobs are automatically recovered, in minutes.
+- **Description**: The interval at which Routine Load jobs are automatically recovered.

 ##### spark_load_default_timeout_second